 GAL TALKS TECH is your source of inspiration around women and tech powered by Berlin-based female empowerment driven and tech-loving gal Christina.
-Supported by Cilia, we aim to spotlight diverse success stories from all over the world – one interview at a time.
+We aim to spotlight diverse success stories from all over the world – one interview at a time.
 For us tech is a tool of new opportunities – for women to overcome geographical or workplace challenges, create new businesses or transform their daily lives.

 You might think there are already many stages for women, yet we have an amazing network of women who we feel are not yet in the spotlight enough.
 This is where we come in!